emilc1808-pixel/chat/README.md

 if starts a block.

-Supported comparisons: equals, bigger, smaller.
+Supported comparisons: equals (equal), bigger (greater), smaller (less).

 Block ends with end.

 Example:

-set score 10
+set points 10
-if score bigger 5
+if points bigger 5
     say High score!
 end

 Loops

-while repeats a block until condition is false.
+while repeats a block as long as the condition is true.

-Ends with end.
+Block ends with end.

 Example: